 Immediate Support Services

-Crossing Bridges does not provide immediate, crisis support.
-If you need help now or need medical attention, here are some options – contact a crisis or support line, call 911, or go to the closest emergency room.
-You can also access withdrawal support for screening and assessment.
+Crossing Bridges does not provide immediate crisis support.
+If you need help now or need medical attention, here are some options – contact a crisis or support line, call 911, or go to the closest emergency department.

 Young person sitting with their head between their hands.